 Opting for cabinet-grade plywood, particleboard/MDF covered with wood veneers, durable laminates or other synthetic materials will keep costs down without sacrificing style.

-- Faux wood grains, bamboo and other textures
+- Available with faux wood grains, bamboo and other textures.

 Whether you choose framed or frameless cabinets depends on how you want your kitchen to look.
 Both framed and frameless cabinets come in a variety of beautiful styles and surfaces.

 - Have a frame on the front of the cabinet that makes the box highly stable and helps keep it square.

 - Door hinges attach to the frame.

 - Have no frame around the face of the cabinet box.

 - Because drawers do not have to fit in a frame’s opening, they can be as wide as the cabinet, providing more storage.

 The overlay is the way the door rests on the face of the cabinet.
 Standard or traditional overlays are the most common type used in cabinet installation.
 Full overlays are when there is virtually no cabinet frame showing around doors or drawer fronts.

 - Leaves the face of the cabinet box visible around doors and drawers.